Khushi976/ansible-setup/README.md

-**🛠️ Ansible Automation Project**
+# 🛠️ Ansible Automation Project

-This project is a modular automation setup using Ansible to manage and configure servers for various development and production tasks.
-It includes independent playbooks for setting up Docker, MongoDB, CUDA, system health checks, Git cloning, and more.
+This project provides a modular set of Ansible playbooks to automate the setup and configuration of various components such as Docker, MongoDB, CUDA, Git repositories, and more.

 ---

-**📁 Project Structure**
+## 📁 Directory Structure

 .
 ├── roles/